MariusSeidenthal/zebrafish_angle_analysis/README.md

 Measured skeleton length (in pixel) is normalized and values above or below the given values are discarded.
 This may help to avoid artifacts detected during skeletonization.

-#### 5. Analyze Data
-Normalized data will be summarized for each analyzed condition and exported into an XLSX format for further analysis.

-Normalized values for each analyzed worm as well as mean, standard error of the mean and n numbers will be given.

-When more than 50 % of the datapoints of an animal are omitted, it will be ignored in the statistical analysis and listed separately.